i-C-p/Python-Shitty-SpicyChat-API/readme.md

 ## Example Usage

-To get your auth key go to the website https://spicychat.ai/ make sure you are registered into the your account.
-Press f12 to open devtools or right-click, inspect.
-Go to the Network tab press f5 and then press ctrl+f type there authorization or bearer find your auth key.
+To get your auth key go to https://spicychat.ai/ and make sure you are registered with your account. press f12 or right click to open devtools, inspect.
+Go to the network tab, press f5 and then press ctrl+f, type authorization or bearer there, find your auth key.

 ```python
 from spicychat import spicy